 Various political and technological issues have followed the introduction of outcome-based assessment and reporting frameworks in educational programs, including disputes between the summative and formative aims of the assessment and concerns surrounding the validity and reliability of teacher-built assessment tasks.

 The Australian Nursing and Midwifery Board (NMBA) performs functions as established by the National Law of the Health Practitioner Regulation as in effect in each state and territory.
 In Australia, the NMBA governs nursing and midwifery practice, and one of its main functions is to protect the public.
 The NMBA does this by creating standards, codes, and guidelines that together define the conditions for nurses and midwives in Australia to practice correctly and safely.

-In March 2020, the Nursing and Midwifery Board of Australia (NMBA) replaced the previous bridging program pathway with an Outcomes-Based Assessment (OBA) for Internationally Qualified Nurses and Midwives (IQNMs).
+In March 2020, the Nursing and Midwifery Board of Australia (NMBA) replaced the previous bridging program pathway with an OBA for Internationally Qualified Nurses and Midwives (IQNMs).
 The new model of assessment includes:

 - the online Self-check for all IQNMs